SchiefLab/G001_TCell/README.md

 This README file was generated on 2022-12-28 by Bhavesh Borate.
-It documents the contents of data folder for Cohen et al. manuscript:
+It documents the contents of "data" and "code" folders for Cohen et al. manuscript:
 "First-in-human germline-targeting HIV nanoparticle vaccine induced broad and publicly-targeted helper T cell responses".

 Principal Investigator: William Schief, PhD